 Generally students will receive pro bono credit when a student works without pay or academic credit for a public interest attorney or for a private attorney when he or she has taken a case on a pro bono or appointed basis.
 A public interest attorney is an attorney employed by an organization that is educational, charitable, governmental or nonprofit in nature.

-The Director of Public Service and Pro Bono has developed a list of over 130 approved pro bono sites.
+The Director of Public Service and Pro Bono has developed a list of approved pro bono sites.
 The supervising attorney at these sites has agreed to allow students to contact him or her to inquire whether the student might be able to perform pro bono work for the attorney.
-To receive credit for performing work at sites not on the approved pro bono site list, students must obtain approval from the Dean or the Director of Public Service and Pro Bono.
+To receive credit for performing work at sites not on the approved pro bono site list, students must obtain approval from the Director of Public Service and Pro Bono.

 Students also can gain practical legal experience through the Externship Program.